-A new survey by our friends at MGP (1) shows that GP practices have altered the way they operate and are doing far more telephone triage, online appointments and telephone consultations.
+A new survey by our friends at MGP (1) shows that GP practices and COVID-19 have changed the way we approach care.
+Practices are doing far more telephone triage, online appointments and telephone consultations.

 But their report states that many medics are uneasy with the lack of face-to-face appointments.
 Plus, what does this mean for antibiotic prescribing – especially at this time of colds, flu and heightened chest infections?

 “Innovation, fortitude and resourcefulness are much in evidence at the surgery and pharmacy these days.
-Just when I least wanted to be ill recently, I had a phone conversation with my GP who subsequently penned a prescription and then I stood outside my usual dispensary, until it was safe to be go in as one of the two patients permitted there.
-The staff as ever were friendly and polite, even if they were gowned and masked-up, with one looking more like she was about to do some welding rather than hand me my medication!
+Just when I least wanted to be ill recently, I had a phone conversation with my GP who subsequently penned a prescription.
+I stood outside my usual dispensary, until it was safe to be go in as one of the two patients permitted there.
+The staff as ever were friendly and polite, even if they were gowned and masked-up.
+One looked more like she was about to do some welding rather than hand me my medication!

 You can totally understand the need for protection for patient, pharmacist and practitioner.
 But what if those new methods of working put lives at risk and medics failed to notice symptoms that result in conditions like treatable cancer?
 Moreover, what if we end up with greater risk of bacteria in our bodies becoming antibiotic resistant?

-MGP, one of the most prominent medical publishers in the UK and a partner in a past survey with us on the dissemination of antibiotics in pre-COVID 19 times, has just done a report into how practices are coping with the Coronavirus.
+MGP are one of the most prominent medical publishers in the UK.
+They partnered with us in a past survey on the dissemination of antibiotics in pre-COVID 19 times.
+They’ve recently reported on how practices are coping with the coronavirus.

-The headline finding is that surgeries are quiet, too quiet for some, who are worried that patients might not be presenting with the symptoms that give us early warning of serious disease.
+The headline finding is that surgeries are quiet, too quiet for some.
+Professionals are worried that patients might not be presenting with the symptoms that give us early warning of serious disease.
 A stunning 99% of respondents were worried about this, with 54% very worried.

 To compensate for the fear of attending surgery and in a bid to protect themselves, practices have changed the way well, they practice!
-Online innovations mean that they can conduct appointments via the web and indeed there was an appetite from NHS commissioners for such innovations to begin well before COVID-19.
+Online innovations mean that they can conduct appointments via the web.
+Indeed, there was an appetite from NHS commissioners for such innovations to begin well before COVID-19.

 Ergo, telephone triage to reduce appointment waiting times.